What is your email address?

-Bathrooms and water stations are available at the center of the venue.
+Bathrooms and water stations are available inside the venue.

 What’s the weather going to be like?

 Glorious PNW summer weather is the expectation—but check your favorite weather forecast before you arrive.
-Late June temps average between a high of 70F during the day to a low of 54F at night.
 We advise to bring at least one piece of rain gear, just in case.

 Will you be posting a lineup and set times?

 Yes!
 We’ll be releasing a full lineup and schedule in the lead up to the event.
-Until then you can see last year’s schedule here.
+Until then you can see previous year’s schedules here.

 Where can I go for information or help at the event?

-Information and first aid or emergency services will be available 24 hours a day at the operations center adjacent to the Meadow Stage.
+Information and first aid or emergency services are available 24 hours a day at the operations center adjacent to the Meadow Stage.
 A First Aid cross banner will be next to the door.

 Will there be vendors?

-There will be no vendors on site.
-Pack all food, alcohol, and supplies you will need for the entire weekend.
+There are no vendors on site.
+Pack all food, alcohol, and supplies you need for the entire weekend.